Sinelisiwe/sineli.github.io/projects.md

 iOS Development: Swift

-UIKit: For user interface components

-Core Data: For local data persistence
+<p> UIKit: For user interface components  <br>Core Data: For local data persistence
 MapKit: For displaying murals on a map and user location
 URLSession: For network requests to fetch mural data
 JSONDecoder: For parsing JSON data